swrogers/myjobeet/README.md

 * I use annotations where possible, so the Doctrine definitions are in the Entities
 * my version does not use the routing file, opting to go with SensioFrameworkExtraBundle
 * hasFlash is no longer in Symfony 2.3, so the templates are updated to use app.session.flashbag
+* I prefer to write queries using the QueryBuilder, not DQL